 While this may not be a direct attack on the transport system, it may be possible for an attacker to gain useful information in advancing attack goals by monitoring IP Multicast control plane traffic including group membership and multicast routing information.
-Indentification of hosts and/or routers participating in specific multicast groups may readily identify systems vulnerable to protocol-specific exploitation.
-And, with regards to user privacy concerns, such "side information" may be relevant to this emerging aspect of network security.
+Identification of hosts and/or routers participating in specific multicast groups may readily identify systems vulnerable to protocol-specific exploitation.
+And, with regards to user privacy concerns, such "side information" may be relevant to this emerging aspect of network security as described in Section 4.4.